-I could choose what I wanted to learn, my mind came up with so many
+I could choose what I wanted to learn, my mind came up with so many ideas

-than needed and have over-complicated the process.
+have over-complicated the process.
 I don’t find it too useful to try to

 track productivity with scientific precision, but just check if it is helping

 you reach your goals.

 4. Break projects down into manageable pieces.

-Chopping things up into bite-sized pieces is also very
+Chopping things up into bite-sized pieces is also very important.

-needed to complete the task is half the battle.
+the task is half the battle.

 5. Just do it.

-Preparation and research are really important but don’t let them be an
+Preparation and research are really important but don’t let them be an excuse

-would spend a lot of time and energy preparing for something but then I’d put it off
+a lot of time and energy preparing for something but then I’d put it off

 for a long time because I was scared.
 After waiting so long, I would finally

 do it and come across some huge problems that I didn’t anticipate so I got

 overwhelmed and gave up.
 If I had taken action early on, I would’ve been

 able to handle it.

 6. Dive in headfirst!

-I had been trying to cut my day into sections and would get pissed at
+I had been trying to cut my day into sections and would get pissed at myself

-just messed up everything!
+up everything!
 Now I give myself the freedom to do that and I am still able

 to keep weekly obligations.
 If you want to be good at something, you need

 to practice it often.
 You hope that you enjoy it so it is easy to keep up

 but, hey, stuff happens and you forget it.
 In order to keep on track and

 give myself freedom, I don’t track things per day but per week.
 So if I

 want to practice writing around four hours a week, I just make a note for

 the week with my goal and a counter of how much I have done so far.
 That

 way, I can regularly practice while still giving myself the freedom to either

 practice not at all or devote the whole day to it.